 Deposit Events

-Once the system detects a deposit, a job will call the customer's callback URL with the .
+Once the system detects a deposit, a job will call the customer's callback URL with the deposit event object.
 The system retries this operation for one day with three minutes intervals until the customer's end responds with a successful 2xx HTTP status code (200,201,202,203,204).
 Our team has meticulously designed and implemented a robust architecture to ensure that our esteemed clients are promptly notified about the status of their deposits.

 Our system signs the deposit event object with the customer's HMAC secret and sends the signature hash with the x-payload-hash header.
 So the customers can check the integrity of these requests by comparing the x-payload-hash with the one they calculated upon receiving the deposit information.